By Celestine Duncan

 The invasive plant is very shade tolerant and grows primarily in moist shaded sites along riparian areas, forest edges and disturbed forest types.
 Roads and waterways appear to be the primary corridors for population spread.

-Japanese stiltgrass is a shallow-rooted, sprawling grass that can grow to heights of about six feet, although plants are usually shorter (Figure A).
+Japanese stiltgrass is a shallow-rooted, sprawling grass that can grow to heights of about six feet, although plants are usually shorter.
 Plants have multiple weak stems, and tall plants may lay prostrate on the soil surface or propped against other vegetation.
 Aerial rootlets occur near the base of the stems.
-Leaves are about three inches long, lance-shaped and have a stripe of silver hairs down the mid vein of the upper leaf surface.
+Leaves are about three inches long, lance-shaped and have a stripe of silver hairs down the mid vein of the upper leaf surface (Figure A).
 Flowers and fruits are borne on thin spikes on the top of a delicate stem.
 In the fall, the tops of plants turn purple or brown in color, giving this plant one of its common names, Nepalese browntop.
 In winter, the dry plants have a distinctive bright tan to orange color (Figure B).

 ®Trademark of The Dow Chemical Company (“Dow”) or an affiliated company of Dow